-The aircraft will be able to obtain a complete oversight of the battlefield in stealth mode while carrying a significant payload, including next-generation weapons, such as directed energy, and hypersonic missiles.
+The aircraft will be able to obtain complete oversight of the battlefield in stealth mode while carrying a significant payload, including next-generation weapons such as directed energy and hypersonic missiles.

-The gesture-control and eye-tracking feature in the cockpit will enable the measurement of the pilot’s workload and identification of his fatigue and mental stress.
+The gesture-control and eye-tracking feature in the cockpit will enable the measurement of the pilot’s workload and identification of his/her fatigue and mental stress.

 It will be powered by an efficient power system for increased electrical power generation capability coupled with an intelligent power management system and efficient thermal management to minimise the aircraft’s thermal signature.

 Sensors and radars

 The aircraft will be integrated with advanced sensors, which will allow a fast, secure and resilient exchange of information on the battlefield via the combat cloud.

 Leonardo is working on an integrated sensing and non-kinetic effects (ISANKE) and integrated communications system (ICS) for Tempest.

 It formed a partnership with Mitsubishi Electric to work on the development of JAGUAR sensor technology, which is expected to be used in the development of ISANKE and ICS for the Tempest programme.